VitaliiTsilnyk/NVcdiff/README.md

 Copyright (c) 2004-2008 Jon Skeet and Marc Gravell.

-This library if a fork of Miscellaneous Utility Library by Jon Skeet and Marc Gravell.
+This library is a fork of the Miscellaneous Utility Library by Jon Skeet and Marc Gravell.
-It contains only modified VCDIFF decoder.
+It contains only the VCDIFF decoder with a couple of additional bugfixes to make it compatible with xdelta3.

-To see changes, open repository commit log.

 Original library and documentation can be found at <http://www.pobox.com/~skeet/csharp/miscutil>.